MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ucmmanager/nf-ucmmanager-ucmconnectorpdsourcecaps.md

 ## -remarks

 If the connector (local connector) is the power source, the client driver can report the  capabilities and changes to those capabilities to UcmCx by using <b>UcmConnectorPdSourceCaps</b>.
-If connector is a the power sink, report the advertised capabilities received from partner by calling  <a href="/windows-hardware/drivers/ddi/ucmmanager/nf-ucmmanager-ucmconnectorpdpartnersourcecaps">UcmConnectorPdPartnerSourceCaps</a>.
+If connector is a power sink, report the advertised capabilities received from partner by calling  <a href="/windows-hardware/drivers/ddi/ucmmanager/nf-ucmmanager-ucmconnectorpdpartnersourcecaps">UcmConnectorPdPartnerSourceCaps</a>.
 The client driver must call <b>UcmConnectorPdPartnerSourceCaps</b> each time the partner re-advertises its capabilities.

 ## -see-also